ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 following extensions:

 SignatureAlgorithms [S. 6.3.2.1]
-: A list of signature/hash algorithm pairs the client supports
+: A list of signature/hash algorithm pairs the client supports.

 NamedGroup [S. 6.3.2.2]
 : A list of (EC)DHE groups that the client supports